GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

 Updates During Remediation: While working on the fix, send periodic updates.
-You might not share full technical details, but it’s good to say things like “We’ve identified the root cause and are developing a patch” or “A fix is in testing phase now.”
-If there are delays or unforeseen complications, be honest about them (“This is taking longer than expected, but we are still actively working on it”).
+Although these do not need to share full technical details, they should inform reporters of progress towards identifying root causes, developing patches, and testing fixes.
+If there are delays or unforeseen complications, be honest about them and your continued work towards resolution.
 Regular communication keeps the reporter on your side and maintains trust.

 -

 Coordination on Disclosure: As the fix nears completion, coordinate the public disclosure with the reporter.
 If you plan to publish an advisory, let them know the expected timeline.
-If the reporter had initially set a disclosure deadline (common practice might be 90 days, for example), update them if you need more time and negotiate if necessary.
+If the reporter had initially set a disclosure deadline, update them if you need more time and negotiate if necessary.
 Most researchers are willing to extend time if they see progress and good faith from the vendor.
-Discuss whether the reporter would like to be credited in the advisory (most appreciate credit, some may prefer anonymity).
-Also, agree on the date and time of public disclosure – ideally, release the advisory simultaneously with or shortly after releasing patched software so that users can immediately protect themselves.
+Discuss whether the reporter would like to be credited in the advisory or if they prefer anonymity.
+Also, agree on the date and time of public disclosure.
+Ideally, release the advisory simultaneously with or shortly after releasing patched software so that users can immediately protect themselves.

 -